 ALL THE PARAMETERS are on one page and ready for you to tweak.
 A patch exists out of two oscillators, which in their turn exist out of an Amplifier and a Filter section.
 The parameters can only be edited when the Oscillator is switched on.OSA uses four different effects to further sculpture the sound.
 The effects are: Reverb, Delay, Chorus and Lo-Fi.
 The effects' 'Time' and 'speed' parameters sync to the Host tempo.
 Finally there is the Arpeggiator section of course to create and edit the Arpeggios.
 Only available when the Arpeggiator is switched on.

-OSA only works in the full version of Kontakt 5.1 or higher.
+This library requires the Full Retail version of Kontakt 5.1 or above.

 OSA is also part of the Kontakt Bundles 5, 6, 7 & 8.